JNRowe/jnrowe-misc/doc/index.rst

 .. important::

-    The ``jnrowe-misc`` repository has now entered maintenance mode.

-    The environments where I use Gentoo have vanished, and are unlikely to re-appear at any point in the near future. [#]_
+    As of 2014-06-26, the ``jnrowe-misc`` repository is shuttered.
+The environments where I use Gentoo have vanished, and I don't expect any to arise in the near future. [#]_

-    I'll continue to maintain the packages in this overlay for as long as possible.
-I'm no longer adding new packages, and will probably start to lag on updates for other less used packages.
+    I plan on maintaining the packages in this overlay for as long as people report bugs, but won't promise speedy bug resolution.

-    At some point this "maintenance mode" transitions to abandoned, I'll post a final update before that happens.
+    What this repository really needs is a new maintainer, so if you're a user it is time to step up!

 ``jnrowe-misc`` is for packages that don't naturally fit in to one of my other themed overlays.
 You'll find a large selection of Python_ packages, some tools